Opinion | A former CPAC organizer’s broadside shows conservatism’s ongoing descent

 “Disrespecting the outcome [of the election] is disrespecting the rule of law, and it weakens our democracy,” he said.
 “Anyone who continues to claim the election was rigged … is in essence creating a sense of doubt in America that your vote counts, and that, in my opinion, is destructive.”Cardenas worries about the risk of further violence following the Capitol attacks last month.“I’m hoping these domestic terrorist groups are not incentivized by elected officials, and I’m hoping everyone understands the danger of what certain words mean to people,” he said.
 “These groups have proven before that they’re willing to undertake violence to prove their point.”

-What’s striking about Cardenas’ warning — that when officials broadcast the claim that the election’s outcome was illegitimate it could inspire more violence — is that the coming installment of CPAC is itself going to feed that claim.
+What’s striking about Cardenas’s warning — that when officials broadcast the claim that the election’s outcome was illegitimate, it could inspire more violence — is that the coming installment of CPAC is itself going to feed that claim.

 The CPAC gathering is planning numerous panels devoted to variations of the idea that there was massive voter fraud, that numerous states failed to adequately run their elections, and that judges and the media have refused to adequately vet the evidence of all those failures.

 Cardenas has long been a critic of Trump.
-But this latest turn nonetheless represent yet another marker in the conservative movement’s ongoing descent.
+But this latest turn nonetheless represents yet another marker in the conservative movement’s ongoing descent.

 To see this vividly, watch this dispiriting interview with the current chairman of CPAC, Matt Schlapp, in which CNN’s Chris Cuomo debunked numerous of Schlapp’s falsehoods about widespread election fraud.